CaboLabs/openEHR-SDK/README.md

 // load COMPOSITION
 Composition compo = ...

-// the validator automatically gets the tempalte from the repo based on the template_id in the COMPOSITION RmValidator validator = new RmValidator(opt_manager) RmValidationReport report = validator.dovalidate(compo, OptManager.DEFAULT_NAMESPACE)
+// the validator automatically gets the template from the repo based on the template_id in the COMPOSITION RmValidator2 validator = new RmValidator2(opt_manager) RmValidationReport report = validator.dovalidate(compo, OptManager.DEFAULT_NAMESPACE)

 report.errors.each { error ->